PythonCodeClub/copains-friends/docs/index.md

 ### Week 1, Meet up and Introductions who are we?

-Week 1 Introduction was on the 6th floor.
+Introduction was on the 6th floor.
 To generate interest, and it was fun.
 We did simple discussion of the simple environment.
 There are a lot of barries of entry.
-Discussion points:
+* Discussion points:
 *   Anaconda
 *   Python
 *   How to get this stuff installed?
 *   Git, What is it?

-### Week 2,
+### Week 2, Discussion about Pandas, Requests, and BS4 for the use case of Web Scraping.

-Week 2 Python and Web Scraping on the 2nd floor.
+_Python_ and **Web Scraping** on the 2nd floor.
 We had a smaller group.
-We wanted to discuss Python and how to extract data off websites.
+We wanted to discuss Python and how to `extract` data off websites.
 A lot of interest, but no environment set-up.
-Discussion points:
+* Discussion Points
 *   How to make faster process?
 *   More demo time
 *   Explain more thoroughly.

-### Week 3, Mailing List creationg using Pandas.
+### Week 3, Mailing List creating using Pandas.

-Today, we worked on attempting to make a mailing list text information.
+We worked on attempting to make a mailing list text information.
 The idea was to gather information from the e-mail list that was generated from outlook.
 We focused on using a python package called Pandas to help with data analysis, with importing the text string as csv, then parsing it.

-## Header 2
+* Discussion points:
+*   Quickly browsed data frames
+*   How to split text strings to seperate information
+*   Required review of data types and information types for Python.

+## Week 4, TBD.
+Doodle Poll

 > This is a blockquote following a header.
 >